dogbiscuituk2/TagScanner7/README.md

 ## _ʞɯɾ_ Further Notes

 - ***Comments***, /* using C notation, */ are treated as // whitespace.
-- The concatenation of any two _ʞɯɾ_ _programs_ is a _ʞɯɾ_ _program_.
 - Since any _ʞɯɾ_ _program_ is syntactically just just a _block_, it can be enclosed in parentheses and used as the argument list to a _function_ in another _program_.
 - **All *functions*** are implemented as extensions, and may be invoked using either member or static syntax, with or without the dot "operator" (which is therefore optional, and treated as whitespace whenever present).
 - **A *function*'s parentheses** are optional if the number of _terms_ to be enclosed is 0 or 1; otherwise, a semicolon-separated list in parentheses is needed.
 Note that the definition of a single _term_ allows for the daisy-chaining of any number of follow-on _functions_, and that any initial _cast(s)_ or _unary-operators_ apply to the result of the entire chain.

-To illustrate, the following filter conditions are all equivalent:
+So for example, the following filter conditions are all equivalent:

     Title.Contains("Love");  // Canonical member function syntax.
     title contains "Love";   // Keywords ignore case.
 Optional dot & parens removed.